Supermarine Spitfire (Griffon-powered variants): FR Mk XIV

 Late in 1944 a number of high-back full-span Mk XIVes were converted by the Forward Repair Unit (FRU) to have a single camera fitted, facing to port or starboard; a conversion identical to that used on the FRU-converted FR Mk IXc.
 To achieve this a new hatch, similar to the radio hatch on the port side, was installed on the starboard side, and both hatches were fitted with camera ports in streamlined blisters.
 Otherwise this version of the FR Mk XIVe was essentially the same as the standard aircraft.
 These field-converted aircraft were allocated to 430 squadron RCAF.
 Later, purpose-built conversions, also known as the FR Mk XIVe, had the later cut-down rear fuselage with its tear drop–shaped canopy, port and/or starboard camera ports (without blisters), and an additional rear fuel tank of 34 gallons which extended the Spitfire's range to about 610 mi on internal fuel.
 Because it was used mainly at low altitudes the "production" FR Mk XIVe had clipped wingtips.

 In total, 957 Mk XIVs were built, over 430 of which were FR Mk XIVs.
 After the war, second hand Mk XIVs were exported to a number of foreign air forces; 132 went to the Royal Belgian Air Force, 70 went to the Royal Indian Air Force and 30 of its reconnaissance variant went to the Royal Thai Air Force.

 Mk XV and Mk XVII

-The mark numbers XV and XVII (15 and 17) were reserved for the naval version, the Seafire, in an effort to reconcile the Spitfire numbering scheme with that of the Seafire.
+The mark numbers XV and XVII (15 and 17) were reserved for the naval version, the Seafire, to reconcile the Spitfire numbering scheme with that of the Seafire.